John Stainer: St Paul's Cathedral

 In 1882, Stainer was offered the post of Inspector of Music in Schools and Colleges, a position he took with great seriousness and which he occupied for six years.
 His assistant was William Gray McNaught.
 Together they worked towards raising standards in music teaching and toured the country, visiting schools and colleges and examining candidates.
 Stainer advocated the use of musical notation and tonic sol-fa rather than the learning-by-ear method previously used.
 He was by now treated with the greatest respect in musical circles, but his many activities diminished the time available for composition.
 The flow of new anthems and service music slowed down, but in 1883 he completed his oratorio Mary Magdalen.
 This was followed in 1887 by The Crucifixion, the work for which he is most remembered.

 In 1885, he was awarded an honorary degree by Durham University, and he became Heather Professor at Oxford in 1889 following the death of Ouseley.
-He conducted pioneering research into early music, notably the output of Netherlandish Renaissance composer Guillaume Dufay, then scarcely known even among experts.
+He conducted pioneering research into early music, notably the output of Netherlandish Renaissance composer Guillaume Du Fay and Gilles Binchois, then scarcely known even among experts.
 He also contributed a small treatise, Harmony, and another, Composition, to the famous series of Novello musical primers.
 For budding organists he wrote a primer called, simply, The Organ, which continues to have a following.
 In recognition of his services to British music, he received a knighthood from Queen Victoria in 1888.